MatthewI123/SynchronizedHashMap/README.md

 # Client/Server Hashtable Project
 ## CSC 415 - Matthew

 # Running
 1. Build the project by invoking `make`.
-2. Start a server by invoking `./Server`
+2. Start a server by invoking `sudo ./Server`
 3. Start a client by invoking `./Client post MyKey MyValue`

 # Server
+Starts a server on the given address and port.
+Each client will be handled by its own thread, meaning no more than `t` clients can be handled at any given time.

 ```
 Usage: